Rabbi Gerald J. Klein Internship

 We are expanding the internship program to develop a more in-depth and enriching experience regarding the provision of non-profit services.
 Our program seeks to help teens actualize the concept of social justice and will allow participants to share experiences and learn from one another while developing their personal communication skills as they widen their understanding of the needs of the clients served by each organization.
 This will serve as the basis for participants to work together on projects that may involve direct service, philanthropy, advocacy, and community organization as they build their own communication and workplace skills.
 The end of the program will culminate with each intern receiving a certificate reflecting their participation and service to the Dallas community.

-For more information about the Rabbi Gerald J. Klein Internship, contact Jamie Denison, Community Engagement Coordinator, at 972.994.0502.
+For more information about the Rabbi Gerald J. Klein Internship, contact Kristen Jackson, Community Engagement Assistant, at (469) 445-0624.
+If you are an agency interested in applying, please email Kristen Jackson at Kjackson@jfsdallas.org

 The Selection Process